 There is one secret ingredient that, when added to a business transaction, will position you above the rest.
 You probably guessed it, that ingredient is … exceptional service.

-It’s no surprise that given two fairly equal products or services, the one which comes with exceptional customer care will be the winner and in greater demand.
+It’s no surprise that given two fairly equal products or services, the one paired with exceptional customer care will be the winner and be in greater demand.

 Examples are all around us.
-I can speak from personal experience.
-Let’s take two of the businesses I own.
+Speaking from personal experience, let’s take two of the businesses I own.
 A video production business and a web development business.
 Each of these are not unique businesses by any means.
 There are myriad web designers/producers and video production companies to choose from.
 What sets me apart?
-I can compete in the marketplace, get clients and retain customers because of that special ingredient, providing awesome customer service.
+I can compete in the marketplace, get clients and retain customers because of that special ingredient, awesome customer service.

-Unless your product or service is so unique that you have no competition and customers have no choice but to come to you, you’ll likely benefit from adopting this service approach.
+Unless your product or service is so unique that you have no competition and customers have no choice but to buy from you, you’ll likely benefit from adopting this service approach.
 It’s worth repeating – all things being equal, customers will gravitate toward better service.

 Dante’s Trattoria used the “Ingredient of Distinction”: service.
 Do you?